Scallop Trip Details

 We want your scalloping trip to be fun and worry-free, so we handle the details, including:

-Vessel and Equipment.
-For your day on the water, you’ll enjoy the comfort of our Carolina Skiff, an ideal vessel for the shallow waters of the Gulf.
+- Vessel and Equipment.
+For your day on the water, you’ll enjoy the comfort of our Slayer Skiff, an ideal vessel for scalloping in the shallow waters of the Gulf.
 We do provide the mesh bags needed to hold the scallops as you snorkel.
 A cooler with ice stands waiting on the boat as you bring in your catch.
-(When we get back to shore, we’ll even help you clean your scallops!)

-Licenses.
-As part of your scalloping charter, we provide the required state salt water fishing licenses, so you are covered when on a Native Sun charter.
+- Licenses.
+As part of your scalloping charter, we provide the required state salt water fishing licenses, so you are covered when on a Scalloping Florida charter.

-Scheduling.
-Our available trips are scheduled based on Captain Russ’ observation of low and high tides in the Crystal River and Homosassa waters.
+- Scheduling.
+Our available scallop trips are scheduled based on Captain Moe’s observation of low and high tides in the Crystal River and Homosassa waters.
 That way, you can snorkel in the best conditions possible.

 For a great day scalloping, consider bringing the following:

-Couldn’t I just rent a boat instead of hiring a captain?
+Couldn’t I just rent a boat to go scalloping instead of hiring a captain?

-Boat rentals fees for boats that are allowed to travel to the Gulf are typically the same if not more than a private charter.
-You also must purchase the required fishing licenses and any gear you need.
-Native Sun provides both fishing licenses and gear with your trip.
-Also, keep in mind that area waters can be shallow and difficult to navigate.
-Fouling a boat propellor or damaging the vessel in any way can lead to a ruined day and hundreds of dollars in additional expenses.
+Boat rentals fees for boats that are allowed to travel to the Gulf are typically the same if not more than a private scallop charter.
+You also must purchase the required fishing licenses.
+Scalloping Florida provides fishing licenses with your trip.
+Also, keep in mind that Nature Coast waters can be shallow and difficult to navigate.
+Fouling a boat propeller or damaging the vessel in any way can lead to a ruined day and hundreds of dollars in additional expenses.
 Scalloping should be fun, not stressful.

-How is Native Sun different than other charters?
+How is Scalloping Florida different than other charters?

-Native Sun has a successful history of offering scallop trips back to the season re-opened.
+Scalloping Florida has a successful history of offering scallop trips back to when the season re-opened.
 A veteran of local waters from Crystal River to Homosassa, Captain Moe has a deep knowledge of the area.
 In addition:

-- We do not cut your day short to take a second trip out.
+- We do not cut your scallop trip short to take a second trip out.